SIBarcodeNetwork/BWP-FIMS-and-LIMS/Docs/sequence_qc.rst

 * A manual edit ONLY needs to made if you feel the consensus sequences has been called incorrectly (or there is a gap that needs to be deleted).
 If Geneious calls the consensus sequence correctly, NO changes should be made to individual traces.
 * If you are unhappy with the trimmed portions, you can edit these manually by clicking on, and dragging, the red bar indicating the trimmed region.

-Checking Sequence Quality with Alignments
+Checking sequence quality with alignments
 -----------------------------------------

 A second quality check is made by aligning your sequences based on the gene - align COI sequences together, rbcL together, etc.